 Brainshark is not a free software.
 But, you can request a demo and try out some of the features.

-You can start with the readiness scorecards – providing a colorful and trackable sight of the competence of your employees.
+You can start with the readiness scorecards – providing a colorful and trackable sight of your employees’ competency.
 In this way, you get a better overview of who is capable of what, and where to focus your training efforts.

-While the platform is geared more towards classroom learning, you can use the Lectora’s built-in screen recording and editing tool to enhance your video courses/presentations with images and text, or record and mix sounds and add them to your content.
+While the platform is geared more toward classroom learning, you can use Lectora’s built-in screen recording and editing tool to enhance your video courses/presentations with images and text, or record and mix sounds and add them to your content.

 Camtasia is solely a video recording and editing tool, which can be used to design multimedia training packages, so it works if you’re only looking to create video content for your learning plan.
 The software contains avatars and interactive scenarios in which audio and text files, photos, deep focus frames, etc. can be inserted.
 You can also use special effects and filters or just work on their pre-build video templates.